Eros-code/fmod-webpage/README.md

 <img width="1439" alt="Screenshot 2023-06-13 at 11 51 55" src="https://github.com/Eros-code/vasfmod/assets/67373491/f262d34d-3d02-466d-b239-2679bff28f8e">

+The main files Master.bank and Master.strings.bank found in studio/examples/public/js are created as a result of building your FMOD project - they are the almalgamation of all the music files and sequences.
+These files are loaded in

-It works by calling the fmodstudio.js API for html in the simple_event.js file  which can be accessed here:
+It works by calling the fmodstudio.js API for html in the studio/examples/simple_event.js file  which can be accessed here:

 https://www.fmod.com/download#fmodengine